 5. Polypropylene (PP)

 Regarded as one of the “safest” plastics produced today, PP is generally used for squeezable bottles, bottle caps, and straws.
-Along with LDPE, it's also used for Tupperware and other food-storage containers that can be reused over time.
+Along with LDPE, it's also used for food-storage containers that can be reused over time.
 It has an extremely high melting point, so it's one of the best consumer plastics for items that will be exposed to heat.
 Like LDPE, it's becoming more common for curbside recycling programs to accept items made from this plastic.

 6. Polystyrene (PS)